MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/create-a-new-report-template.md

 }
 ```

-## Glossary
+## Parameters

-This table contains definitions of important elements in the Report Template Creation JSON.
+This table describes the parameters in the Report Template Creation JSON.

 <table>
     <thead>